Actindo-AG/Documentation/RetailSuiteAccounting/Integration/06_ManageFixedBookings.md

   ![Fixed booking created](../../Assets/Screenshots/RetailSuiteAccounting/Settings/FixedBookings/FixedBookingCreated.png "[Fixed booking created]")

 8. Click the [SAVE] button.
-The booking is now saved in the batch.
+The posting has been saved in the batch.

- > [Info] If you click the [CANCEL] button, the fixed booking will not be saved.
+ > [Info] If you click the [CANCEL] button, the fixed posting will be rejected.

 ## Edit a fixed booking

-You can edit existing fixed bookings registered in a fixed booking batch.
+You can edit fixed postings registered in a fixed posting batch.

 ### Prerequisites